rondelion/LangAcq1/README.md

 # LangAcq1
 A simple language learning environment and agent.
-For detailed explanation, see the blog article (to be published in December 2025).
+For detailed explanation, see [the blog article](https://rondelionai.blogspot.com/2025/12/a-language-model-grounded-to-simple.html).

 ### Environment